avohns/python-latex-moodle-quiz/README.md

       ...
     \end{quiz}
     ```
-1. The quiz environment contains a `python` environment that contains at least one main `for` loop (see example below).
+1. The quiz environment contains a `python` environment contains at least one main `for` loop (see example below).
 As soon as `pdflatex` is invoked, it in turn invokes Python, which then iterates through the `for` loop several times and dynamically adds a piece of LaTeX code in each of these iterations, which in turn is again interpreted by `pdflatex` and compiled into moodle-xml-code.
     ```latex
     \begin{python}
     for x in range(2,10):
       ...
     \end{python}
     ```
-1. The `python` envoirnment contains at least one type of questions envoirnment (multiple-choice, numerical (see example below), short answer, essay, matching, embedded answers (cloze), see section 3 of the `moodle` package documentation for details).
+1. The `python` envoirnment contains at least one `print` command with a multiline f-string that includes at least one type of questions envoirnment (multiple-choice, numerical (see example below), short answer, essay, matching, embedded answers (cloze), see section 3 of the `moodle` package documentation for details).
     ```python
     print(rf"""\begin{{numerical}}
       ${x} + {y} =$